Free Lease Default Letter Template (Notice of Rent Default)

 • An act of insolvency

-• Failing to check the lease may set the landlord in a potentially expensive and embarrassing counterclaim, which they may not be well prepared to handle.
+• Failing to check the lease may set the landlord up for a potentially expensive and embarrassing counterclaim, which they may not be well prepared to handle.

 • Commence self-help only if it is clear that acting alone is appropriate: A landlord may assume that a tenant is in default, thereby evicting them without resorting to a process of law.
-Most jurisdictions permit self-help in such situations if it works, it works.
-Nevertheless, you should check with your attorney before resorting to self-help as many jurisdictions from upon landlords taking matters into their own hands.
+Most jurisdictions permit self-help in such situations; if it works, it works.
+Nevertheless, you should check with your attorney before resorting to self-help, as many jurisdictions allow landlords to take matters into their own hands.

-• Without a court order authorizing evection of a tenant, the landlord may be liable for trespass along with liability under the tenants’ lease if the landlord takes steps to evict a tenant – in as much as the tenant may be in default of the lease and would have otherwise have been subject to eviction.
+• Without a court order authorizing the eviction of a tenant, the landlord may be liable for trespass along with liability under the tenant’s lease if the landlord takes steps to evict a tenant since the tenant may be in default of the lease and would have otherwise been subject to eviction.

-• Any “Abandoned” Personal Property carries its own risk: Landlords and property managers have to be very careful when recapturing any properties that may appear abandoned by the tenant.
+• Any “abandoned” personal property carries its own risk: Landlords and property managers have to be very careful when recapturing any properties that may appear abandoned by the tenant.
 Some items left behind by the tenant may still be of value to the tenant.
-The landlord may be found liable for conversion or breach of the tenant’s lease for disposing-off any property that they had not been authorized to seize or dispose of.
+The landlord may be found liable for conversion or breach of the tenant’s lease for disposing of any property that they had not been authorized to seize or dispose of.

 • Comprehend any laws governing formal, court-administered eviction: All states have laws that govern how landlords may evict tenants from their premises.
 In some states, there are courts set aside to listen to matters revolving around tenancy and tenant evictions.
-Knowing whether your landlord has an obligation to store your property for a while after the eviction is very important.
-Some states also provide the tenant a statutory period of resolving the breach before which an eviction can occur.
+Knowing whether your landlord must store your property for a while after the eviction is very important.
+Some states also provide the tenant with a statutory period to resolve the breach before an eviction can occur.

-• Consider prejudgment possession of premises in eviction proceedings: If there are no meaningful questions regarding the tenant’s default, most states permit the landlord/ property manager to reclaim possession of the property in eviction proceedings preceding entry of the final judgment to allow the landlord to re-let the premises.
-However, this option comes with a set of logical issues and concerns- a separate court hearing and the posting of a bond may often be required if this prejudgment relief is permitted.
-Prejudgment possession is an essential tool for landlords and tenants to understand as it can trigger a meaningful negotiation in trying to resolve the dispute.
+• Consider prejudgment possession of premises in eviction proceedings: If there are no meaningful questions regarding the tenant’s default, most states permit the landlord or property manager to reclaim possession of the property in eviction proceedings preceding the entry of the final judgment to allow the landlord to re-let the premises.
+However, this option comes with a set of logical issues and concerns; a separate court hearing and the posting of a bond may often be required if this prejudgment relief is permitted.
+Prejudgment possession is an essential tool for landlords and tenants to understand, as it can trigger meaningful negotiation in trying to resolve the dispute.

 • Be open to any form of resolution: Disputes are often tricky, risky, and expensive for both parties.
 The landlord and property managers must, therefore, be prepared for informal resolution whenever it is a viable option.